sandacn/serial/README.md

 Currently all ports are opened with 8 data bits, 1 stop bit, no parity, no hardware flow control, and no software flow control.
-This works fine for many real devices and many faux serial devices including usb-to-serial converters and bluetooth serial ports.
+This works fine for many real devices and many faux serial devices including usb-to-serial converters and Bluetooth serial ports.

-You may Read() and Write() simulantiously on the same connection (from different goroutines).
+You may Read() and Write() simultaneously on the same connection (from different goroutines).

 Usage